yunusozen/c-course/README.md

-# The course Effective, code files and notes
+# The course Effective C, code files and notes

 ## Session 0